How Electric eel Inspired Soft Biobatteries

 The electric eel generates up to 860 volts using thousands of electrocytes — modified muscle cells stacked like batteries in series.
 Each cell generates only a small voltage, but stacking thousands multiplies the effect.
 The organ is also used for electrolocation and communication at low voltages.

-In the language of biomimicry, this falls under the Process › Generate and store electrical energy category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Generate and store electrical energy category.

 The Design Principle